-Gum Grafts in Murray, UT
+Gum Grafts in Salt Lake City, UT

 Procedure: Soft Tissue Graft

 Your gums may have receded for a variety of reasons, including aggressive tooth brushing or periodontal disease.
-You may not be in control of what caused the recession, but prior to treatment Dr. Mangelson can help you identify the factors contributing to the problem.
+You may not be in control of what caused the recession, but prior to treatment, Dr. Mangelson can help you identify the factors contributing to the problem.
 Once these contributing factors are controlled, a soft tissue graft procedure will repair the defect and help to prevent additional recession and bone loss.

 Soft tissue grafts can be used to cover roots or develop gum tissue due to excessive gingival recession.
 During this procedure, Dr. Mangelson carefully selects gum tissue from your palate or another donor source to cover the exposed root.
 This can be done for one tooth or several teeth to even your gum line and reduce sensitivity.